hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-create-new-task.md

 - Click on ![Start a new task](assets/images/btn-start-new-task.jpg)

 - Answer the questions then **select Sandbox** when prompted
-  - If the sandbox is not proposed in the list, selection the option to authenticate to your desired sandbox
+  - If the sandbox is not proposed in the list, select the option to authenticate to your desired sandbox

 - Click on ![Open org in browser](assets/images/btn-open-org.jpg) and you can start working in it :)